 Professionals who do Business with the Corporation

-Professionals like bankers, lawyers or brokers associated with the corporations, access confidential documents and misuse the data for generating profits.
+Professionals like bankers, lawyers, or brokers associated with the corporations, access confidential documents and misuse the data to generate profits.

 Friends, Family, and Acquaintances of Corporate Employees

-Corporate employees sometimes share information related to their organization to their family or friends.
+Corporate employees sometimes share information related to their organization with their family or friends.
 These disclosures may be made innocently or are made to allow their family or friends to trade securities.
-This may lead to substantial profits on account of this information which might have not been available to them.
+This may lead to substantial profits on account of this information which might not have been available to them.

 Investigation and Prosecution of Insider Trading

-There are different penalties for insider trading in a different jurisdiction.
-Prison, charging a fine or both are the punishment for insider trading.
-An investor can have any of the punishment if caught for insider trading.
+There are different penalties for insider trading in different jurisdictions.
+Prison, charging a fine, or both are the punishment for insider trading.
+An investor can have any of the punishments if caught for this trading.
 According to the U.S. Securities and Exchange Commission (SEC), an investor may have a maximum fine of $5 million and up to 20 years of imprisonment for this.

 Insider trading example: Amazon Insider Trading Case

 Thus the act of insider trading is a serious crime.
-Anyone thinking of using any sensitive information which is not available in public domain may face strict consequences and end up having 20 years of imprisonment along with having fines.
-Therefore it always better to stay away from such acts.1,2
+Anyone thinking of using any sensitive information which is not available in the public domain may face strict consequences and end up having 20 years of imprisonment along with having fines.
+Therefore it is always better to stay away from such acts.